ikelaiah/cli-fp/docs/beginners-guide.md

 6. Add logging and debugging features

 Remember to check the user manual for more advanced features and options!

+## Congratulations!
+You've successfully built your first CLI application using the Free Pascal CLI Framework.
+From here, you can explore adding more commands, integrating with version control systems, or even contributing to the framework itself.

+Happy Coding!

 ## Debugging Tips